Homykaze/Cpp-Binary-Trees/README.md

 Binary trees are naturally recursive due to pointing to other, smaller trees, which we can take advantage of implementing functions for working with its data recursively, which is done in this repository.
 Binary trees are fast in searching, as the number of options to search from decreases approximately by half with each iteration, given the tree is properly balanced.

 Functions implemented in this repository: insertion of nodes, searching for nodes, deleting a whole tree, deleting separate nodes, display whole tree, count the number of nodes in a tree.

+Display and countNodes functions are to be changed soon!
+They are not stable at the moment.